Review/Revised Date: 8/29/2022

 The same standard applies as above in the event of military caregiver leave; both employees may use FMLA leave to a maximum of 26 work weeks during the single 12-month period.

-An employee taking FMLA leave for his/her own serious health condition, or to care for a seriously ill spouse, sponsored adult dependent, child, child of a sponsored adult dependent, or a parent may take leave on an intermittent basis, or by reducing his/her scheduled work hours.
+An employee taking FMLA leave for their own serious health condition, or to care for a seriously ill spouse, sponsored adult dependent, child, child of a sponsored adult dependent, or a parent may take leave on an intermittent basis, or by reducing their scheduled work hours.
 The employee must provide certification from the health care provider caring for the employee and/or family member, documenting the need for such leave.

-In the event an employee is granted intermittent FMLA leave or a reduced work schedule, due to his/her serious health condition or to care for a seriously ill family member, it is the unit's responsibility to document and track the intermittent schedule of an approved FMLA leave.
+In the event an employee is granted intermittent FMLA leave or a reduced work schedule, due to their serious health condition or to care for a seriously ill family member, it is the unit's responsibility to document and track the intermittent schedule of an approved FMLA leave.

 Intermittent leave is limited to the equivalent of 12 weeks' work time.
 The total number of hours of intermittent leave available to an employee is equal to 12 times the number of hours per week which the employee is normally scheduled to work, less any other FMLA leave taken in the same rolling 12-month period.